neuroticnerd/django-demo-app/README.rst

 on this; due to the double-holiday weekend I wasn't able to even start until Tuesday.
 Then wednesday I had to drive down to my folks place to tend to some family matters with my grandfather.
-So between the two of those things I only had approx. three to three and a half days of time to actually invest in this.
+So between the two of those things I only had approx. three to three and a half days of time to actually invest in this, I had not anticipated this week being as hectic as it has been.

 Things I Would Do Differently